-Co-ordinator: YASUI Akemi Class: Thursdays, 18:15~19:45 (1.5 credits; 1.5 hours x 15 weeks) Place: International Education & Exchange Centre, Rm 201
+Co-ordinator: YASUI Akemi

+Class: Fridays, 16:30~1800 (1.5 credits; 1.5 hours x 15 weeks) Place: International Education & Exchange Centre, Rm 201

+The goal of this course is to acquire the communication skills expected in Japanese business settings so that basic expressions including honorifies can be used.
 In this course, students will learn Japanese expressions required for job hunting, as well as cultural elements inherent in Japanese business practices with the aim of preparing them to function independently within Japanese society.
-Students will practice how to take interviews and make presentations, focusing on business Japanese deemed useful in actual business situations.
+Students will practice how to have interviews and make presentations, focusing on business Japanese deemed useful in actual business situations.
+In the second half of the course, students will give proposal presentations using data to back up their proposals.
+During this course, students will learn mainly from the latter half of the textbook (chapters 5 to 8).

+Course material: 『新装版 商談のための日本語』スリーエーネットワーク

-Course material:『新装版 商談のための日本語』スリーエーネットワーク Assessment Criteria: Participation: 30%, quizzes: 15%, mid-term examination: 20%, presentation: 15%, final examination: 20%
+Assessment criteria: Participation: 30%, quizzes: 15%, mid-term examination: 20%, presentation: 15%, final examination: 20%